Chart Color Schemes

 An assessment of population growth drivers in Port Hedland reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends indicate a median increase for non-metropolitan areas, with Port Hedland expected to expand by 382 persons to reach 4,558 by 2041.
-This reflects a total gain of 9.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate an increase just below Australia's regional median, with the Port Hedland (SA2) expected to expand by 382 persons to 2041, reflecting a gain of 7.6% over the 17 years.

 Frequently Asked Questions - Population